loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

     ..content(inj_left_value, [Constructing the left value of a sum type]), ..content(inj_right_value, [Constructing the right value of a sum type]), ..content(linear_pointer_value, [Making an indirection]),
+    ..content(
+      exists_intro_value,
-    ..content(exists_intro_value, [Existentially quantifying the term $t : A$ with the type variable $alpha$]), ..content(
+      [Existentially quantifying the term $t : A$ with the type variable $alpha$], ),
+    ..content(
       static_function_value,
-      [Because the static function can not capture any variables, the remaining environment has to be empty], ),
+      [Create a static funcion.
+The environment must be empty, which means the static function can not capture any free variables.], ),
     ..content(
       stack_closure_value,
-      [The stack closure can capture variables, so the remaining environment does not need to be empty], ),
+      [Create a stack closure.
+It can capture free variables, which means the environment does not have to be empty.], ),
     ..content(
       linear_closure_value,
-      [The linear closure can capture variables, so the remaining environment does not need to be empty], )
+      [Create a linear closure.
+It can capture free variables, which means the environment does not have to be empty.], )
   ),
 )<typing_positive_fragment>